dev-queiroz/financeflow/README.md

 ```

 ## Project Status
-THis is the firts project of a strong portfolio series.
+This is the first project of a strong portfolio series.
 **Current Phase:** Repository setup and architecture definition.

 ---